Canandaigua Lake: Skenoh Island

 Skenoh Island, formerly known as Squaw Island, is located at the north end of the lake.
-It is the smallest Fish and Wildlife Management Area in New York State and one of only two islands in the eleven Finger Lakes.
+It is the smallest Fish and Wildlife Management Area in New York State and one of only two islands in the Finger Lakes.
 The Seneca recall that the island was used to hide the Seneca women and children during the Sullivan Expedition against the Six Nations of the Iroquois in 1779.
 The island exhibits an extremely rare form of carbonate of lime forms deposits on pebbles (conglomerate).
 It is a feathery light rock which is calcified from algae filtered by sand and pond scum.
 The rock, locally called "water biscuits", is hard in the water but crumbles if allowed to dry out.
 In recent years the island has been eroding rapidly from the forces of ice, wind, water currents and development changing the wave patterns.

 In 1977, New York State Department of Environmental Conservation installed a cedar log buffer around the island to help preserve it.
 Its size, approximately 2 acre in 1853, shrank by 75% in 162 years, to about 0.25 acre in 1971.
 Today only 55 ft by 145 ft of the island remains.
 A newly formed group called the Squaw Island Preservation Society has raised citizen support to protect the island and its unique place in science and local history, after state officials said they would no longer maintain it.
 Work on the preservation was completed in Summer 2001.

 As with other places with "squaw" in the name, efforts began in the 21st century to have the name changed, since the use of the term is seen as insensitive.
 These efforts became successful with the announcement in October 2021 that the U.S. Board on Geographic Names had approved the name "Skenoh Island", effective immediately, based on recommendations from the New York State Geographic Names Committee, the New York State Museum and the Commissioner of the New York State Department of Environmental Conservation.
 The word "skenoh" translates to "health" or "peace" in the Seneca language.